noemimanzo/IotProject/README_laura.md

 ## Implementation

 The project was executed in several steps, each focusing on different aspects of the implementation.
-The following phases outline the key platforms utilized throughout the project:
+The key platforms used throughout the project are:

 1. TinyOS with TOSSIM simulator for logical implementation: in this phase we were able to logically implement the essential components, including node, communication, ack and duplicated messages management.
 2. Node-RED for MQTT transmission: we integrate Node-RED to establish a MQTT-based connection between the simulated Network Server and an external environment to send sensor nodes data.